RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Definitions/Robot Tool from Data.md

 ## **Input Parameters**

-Name: Defines the robot tool name base on a Panel or any other string value.
+**Name (N):** Defines the robot tool name base on a Panel or any other string value.
 This name must be unique and shouldn’t start with a number or use special characters.

-Mesh: Defines the robot tool mesh based on a mesh.
+**Mesh (M):** Defines the robot tool mesh based on a mesh.

-Translation X: Defines the X Translation of the robot tool effector based on a double value.
+**Translation X (TX):** Defines the X Translation of the robot tool effector based on a double value.

-Translation Y: Defines the Y Translation of the robot tool effector based on a double value.
+**Translation Y (TY):** Defines the Y Translation of the robot tool effector based on a double value.

-Translation Z: Defines the Z Translation of the robot tool effector based on a double value.
+**Translation Z (TZ):** Defines the Z Translation of the robot tool effector based on a double value.

-Rotation X: Defines the X Rotation of the robot tool effector based on a double value.
+**Rotation X (RX):** Defines the X Rotation of the robot tool effector based on a double value.

-Rotation Y: Defines the Y Rotation of the robot tool effector based on a double value.
+**Rotation Y (RY):** Defines the Y Rotation of the robot tool effector based on a double value.

-Rotation Z: Defines the Z Rotation of the robot tool effector based on a double value.
+**Rotation Z (RZ):** Defines the Z Rotation of the robot tool effector based on a double value.

 ## **Output Parameters**

-Robot Tool: Contains the robot tool information.
+**Robot Tool (RT):** Contains the robot tool information.

-Robot Tool String: Contains the robot tool information as a string for the RAPID base code.
+**Robot Tool Code (RTC):** Contains the robot tool information as a string for the RAPID base code.
 More information on that topic can be found here: Introduction to RAPID or in the Technial Reference Manual of ABB Robotics.

 ## **Usage**